 Short days and the colder weather mean many of us struggle with our health and wellbeing during the darker winter period.
 Its also a time when colds and flu are more virulent which contributes to our low energy levels and general feelings of running low.

 So its important to take special care of ourselves at this time of year.
-IQBF has gathered some advice and tips on things you can do to keep healthy at this time of year.
+IQBF has gathered some advice and tips on things you and your family can do to keep healthy at this time of year.

 If you have ever felt sleep deprived, you will know how difficult it is to focus on the most mundane of tasks which can lead to accidents.
 A lack of sleep will also have a detrimental effect on our immune systems which makes us more vulnerable to cold and flu viruses.
 When we feel stressed or anxious this can lead to a disrupted sleep pattern and can be a symptom of mental health issues.

 Try to stick to a bedtime routine and try to reduce screen time of any sort before lights out.
 Perhaps read, listen to a story, gentle exercise, meditation, or listen to relaxing music.
 Some people are more sensitive to the effects of caffeine and alcohol both of which can impact on sleep and the ability to ‘switch off’.